ammare03/ae-cipher/backend/README.md

-# Backend - AE Cipher
+# Backend - AVS Cipher

-This directory contains the backend implementation of the AE Cipher application.
+This directory contains the backend implementation of the AVS Cipher application.

 ## Files

-- **`AECipher.py`** - Command-line cipher implementation with menu-driven interface
+- **`AVSCipher.py`** - Command-line cipher implementation with menu-driven interface
 - **`cipher_api.py`** - FastAPI REST API server that exposes cipher functionality
 - **`requirements.txt`** - Python dependencies for the backend
 - **`README.md`** - This file